Mubarak-M/pdftableExtractor/README.md

-This is a basic example which shows you how to extract tables from a specific page(s) in a single column pdf document using `pages_tables` function, the `onecol` argument must be set to TRUE:-
+This is a basic example which shows you how to extract tables from a specific page(s) in a single column pdf document using `pages_tables` function, the `onecol` argument must be set to TRUE:

 ``` r
 library(pdftableExtractor)